AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

-    **Note:** You may have noticed when you created the email and phone number nodes that the type dropdown had other options/formats that may have appeared to be more appropriate than just a string.
+    >[!NOTE] You may have noticed when you created the email and phone number nodes that the type dropdown had other options/formats that may have appeared to be more appropriate than just a string.
 For a variety of reasons, any fields that are going to be identity fields need to be strings and not any other type.